FSL89/FSL89/readme.md

 ### Current Project(s)

-#### My personal website: fredriklund.se
+> ### fredriklund.se
+>

-I'm currently putting a lot of effort in building my own website completely from scratch which will include a custom built blog and portfolio.
+> I'm putting a lot of effort in building my own personal website completely from scratch which will include a custom built blog and portfolio.
+>
 > Nuxt 3 (Vue), Tailwind CSS, Sass, Appwrite, Fastify, PostgreSQL